CSCfi/csc-user-guide/docs/data/sensitive-data/sequencing_center_tutorial.md

 through [SD Desktop](https://sd-desktop.csc.fi) the decryption of data is done automatically by the _Data Gateway_ tool when data is used in the working environment.

-If the data is used in other environments that decryption must be done by the user.
+If the data is used in other environments, decryption must be done by the user.

 In the example above researcher _Tiina Tutkija_ shared a data bucket _animine_data_import_1_ in Allas service to receive data from sequencing center.
 The sequencing center uploaded file _run_12_R1.fastq.c4gh_ to the bucket.